limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 ### `load`

 `load` is the lowest level of the code loading methods.
-It will resolve relative paths in `$LOAD_PATH`, but it won't automatically add on the `.rb` extension for you (or `.dll`, `.so`, or `.dylib` for C extensions).  `load` will also reload files that have already been loaded, which is a good thing if you want to reload code in development, but a bad thing if you're trying to be efficient when starting up a slow application that has multiple ways for a file to be required.
+It will resolve relative paths in `$LOAD_PATH`, but it won't automatically add on the `.rb` extension for you (or `.dll`, `.so`, or `.dylib` for C extensions).  `load` will also reload files that have already been loaded, which is a good thing if you want to reload code in development but a bad thing if you're trying to be efficient when starting up a slow application that has multiple ways for a file to be required.

 ### `require`